MicrosoftDocs/mixed-reality/mixed-reality-docs/research-mode.md

 <td> Research mode</td><td style="text-align: center;"> ✔️</td><td style="text-align: center;"></td>
 </tr>
 </table>

-Research mode is a new capability of HoloLens that provides application access to the key sensors on the device.
-These include:
-- The four environment tracking cameras used by the system for map building and head tracking.
-- Two versions of the depth camera data – one for high-frequency (30 FPS) near-depth sensing, commonly used in hand tracking, and the other for lower-frequency (1 FPS) far-depth sensing, currently used by Spatial Mapping,
-- Two versions of an IR-reflectivity stream, used by the HoloLens to compute depth, but valuable in its own right as these images are illuminated from the HoloLens and reasonably unaffected by ambient light.

-Applications can access this data by opening [Media Foundation](https://msdn.microsoft.com/en-us/library/windows/desktop/ms694197) streams in exactly the same way they access the photo/video camera stream.
-All APIs that work for HoloLens development are also available when in Research mode.
-In particular, the application can know precisely where HoloLens is in 6DoF space at each sensor frame capture time.

 ![Research Mode app screenshot](images/sensor-stream-viewer.jpg)<br>
 *A mixed reality capture of a test application that displays the eight sensor streams available in Research mode*